 Actual mileage is reimbursable.
 Mileage is measured from the closer of duty station or point of departure to destination (and return).
-The business standard mileage rate set by the Internal Revenue Service is 57.5 cents per mile effective January 1, 2020, however, the budgets passed by the Guilford County Board since 2010-2011 included a reduction in the mileage reimbursement rate.
-The reduction moves the rate to 45 cents per mile.
+The business standard mileage rate set by the Internal Revenue Service is 65.5 cents per mile effective January 1, 2023.
 This is the system's reimbursement rate when employees use their personal vehicles while conducting official school business as approved by their supervisor.
-To determine the deductibility of the difference between the Internal Revenue Service Business Standard Mileage rate of 57.5 cents and the Guilford County Schools reimbursement rate of 45 cents for income tax purposes, please reference Internal Revenue Service Publication 463 (Travel, Entertainment, Gift, and Car Expenses) Available at http://www.irs.gov/pub/irs-pdf/p463.pdf or consult a tax advisor.
 Parking fees, tolls, and storage fees are reimbursable when the required receipts are obtained.
-A state employee shall be reimbursed the business standard mileage rate set by Guilford County Schools when using their personal vehicles for state business when the round trip does not exceed 100 miles or when a state-owned vehicle is not available.
-However, if a state employee chooses to use a personal vehicle when a state-owned vehicle is available, all departments and agencies will reimburse the employee at the motor fleet rate for mileage of 30 cents per mile.
+An employee shall be reimbursed the business standard mileage rate set by Guilford County Schools when using their personal vehicles for business when the round trip does not exceed 100 miles or when a district-owned vehicle is not available.